 Enter Bird's Name in Search Box:

-Species: The Blackpoll Warbler (Dendroica striata) is one of the last warblers species to return to the northern breeding grounds in the spring.
-Like the Bay-breasted Warbler, the Blackpoll Warbler has a totally and unrecognizable look when seen in their non-breeding plumage.
+Species: The Blackpoll Warbler (Dendroica striata) is one of the last warbler species to return to the northern breeding grounds in the spring.
+Like the Bay-breasted Warbler, the Blackpoll Warbler has a totally and unrecognizable look when seen in its non-breeding plumage.
 Both changing from attractive colourful field markings to drab yellow and green plumage.
-This is a long range migrater, crossing the Caribbean Sea right into South America.
+This is a long range migrating bird, as it crosses the Caribbean Sea right into South America.

 Distinctions: The male has a black crown and black malar stripes, black streaking on flanks, wings and tail.
-White cheeks and two bold white wing bars, with brownish streaking on back.
-The female has two white wing bars as while, but not as strong.
+White cheeks and two bold white wingbars, with brownish streaking on the back.
+The female has two white wingbars as well, but not as strong.
 Overall, when seen in breeding plumage, the female is off-white with dark and light brown streaks.
 During the winter months, when seen in non-breeding plumage, the female and male change to greenish-yellow plumage, quite similar to the Bay-breasted Warbler, when seen in non-breeding plumage too.
-Only the Black and white Warbler is similar to the Blacbpoll Warbler, and this is so, only in the springtime.
+Only the Black and White Warbler is similar to the Blackpoll Warbler, and this is so, only in the springtime.

 Voice: Chipping call, high pitch continuous notes, sound like zi-zi-zi-zi, notes increase in volume as bird sings.

 Nesting: Three to five white to creamy coloured eggs, with brown or black markings.
-It nest is usually built in a shrubs or a small conifer, the nest is composed of twigs, mosses, rootlets, lined with fine grasses and hair.
+Its nest is usually built in a shrub or a small conifer and the nest is composed of twigs, mosses, rootlets, lined with fine grasses and hair.

 |B L||W W||W||Family||Latin Name|